HelenHelene/eportfolio/SSD/SSD_Unit04_Seminar.md

       - EC1A 1BB
 - How do you ensure your solution is not subject to an evil regex attack?

-You can share your responses with tutor for formative feedback or discuss it in this week’s seminar.
-There will also be an opportunity to review your team’s progress during the seminar.

-Remember to record your results, ideas and team discussions in your e-portfolio.

-## Learning Outcomes
- - Identify and manage security risks as part of a software development project.
- - Critically analyse development problems and determine appropriate methodologies, tools and techniques (including program design and development) to solve them.
- - Design and develop/adapt computer programs and to produce a solution that meets the design brief and critically evaluate solutions that are produced.

 ## Reflections
 xxx